Faith miscarried her calf Monday night. Our vet came out and delivered her calf.

 We had no idea what problems were coming……

-Faith was given a calcuim tube Monday night to help prevent milk fever.
-We milked Faith Tuesday morning and night.
+Faith was given a calcium tube Monday night to help prevent milk fever.
+We milked Faith Tuesday to relieve some of the engorgement.
 She was doing fine, eating well, and looking good.

 We contacted the vet who came out immediately and saved Faith’s life.
 I was not there, but I’m told, “she was at the foot of the cross.”
 Our doctor said she almost didn’t make it.